reitzig/reitzig.github.io/_posts/2017-01-30-creating-swift-projects-in-clion.md

 ---
   title: "Creating Swift Projects in CLion"
-  tags: [Swift IDE Tools]
+  tags: [Swift, IDE, Tools]
   mathjax: false
   categories: dev
 ---

 {% newthought "Swift" %} is a modern language with a little teething trouble, but it is still worth a look.
-If you are like me and you do not want to work on a Mac if you can avoid it, your choices of development environments are rather limited.
+If you are like me and you do not want to work on a Mac if you can avoid it, your choices of development environments are rather limited at this point.
 Here, I explain how to create a Swift project with [Jetbrains' CLion](https://www.jetbrains.com/clion/), for which Jetbrains develops a Swift plugin.

-*Note bene:* The need for this may go away soon;
+*Note bene:* The need for this workaround may go away soon;
 Jetbrains plans to
   [support the Swift workflow better](https://youtrack.jetbrains.com/issue/CPP-8622).